brock-run/pkm-ai-interface/README.md

 ## AWS Lambda Application

 This repository contains a minimal AWS Lambda application used as a proof of concept for the Roam MCP proxy.
-The function exposes an `/analytics/log` endpoint that records structured events to Amazon Kinesis Firehose.
+In addition to an `/analytics/log` endpoint that records structured events to Amazon Kinesis Firehose, the function proxies requests under `/roam_*` to the `roam-research-mcp` server.
+This enables the GPT to read pages, search blocks, and append content within the Roam graph.

 The Lambda expects the environment variable `FIREHOSE_STREAM_NAME` to be set to the name of the delivery stream.
 Requests should include a valid Cognito `sub` claim which is used as the `user_id` for analytics.